grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 connection.Close();
 ~~~

-Again, if we were to implement a connection that behaves like this:
+Assuming the above `connection` is an implementation of `Connection` interface, if we were to implement it like this:

 {lang="csharp"}
 ~~~